Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

   session.sql(s"ls @$stageName").show()
   ```

-  You should see the following when the function has uploaded the CSV file.
+  You should see the following when the method has uploaded the CSV file.

   ```console
   === Files in @snowpark_demo_data ===